×

 When we asked expats and global nomads about the quality of medical care in China, they replied:

 "Medical services in China are generally of a high standard, with a wide range of modern facilities and equipment available.
 Many hospitals in China are well-equipped and staffed with experienced medical professionals, providing a range of services from general practice to specialist care.
 Chinese hospitals also offer a variety of traditional Chinese medicine treatments, such as acupuncture and herbal remedies.
-In addition, many Chinese cities have international hospitals that provide medical services in English and other languages," offered one expat living in China.
+In addition, many Chinese cities have international hospitals that provide medical services in English and other languages," commented one expat living in China.

 About the Author